This post is a travelguide with the best things to do in Iasi. A small town in the eastern part of Romania near the

 You can read more about communist era hotels in this blogpost on the weird, wacky and wonderworld of communist-era hotels from Radio Liberty.

 Another communist era hotel in Iasi is Hotel Unirea.
 It is now a four star hotel and spa with beautiful views over Iasi from its top floor.
 Again it is not necessarily the best place to stay, but more interesting for its past.

 The best places to eat in Iasi

 Mamma Mia was one of our favourite restaurants in Iasi for its extensive menu with Romanian food.
 Prices are reasonable and in summer their large terrace is a great place to join the locals.

 How to get to Iasi

 Iasi is easy to reach.
-First of all Iasi has an airport that connects Iasi with several European cities.
-With Wizz Air there are some great deals.
+First of all Iasi has an airport that connects the region with several European cities.
+With some budget airlines there are great deals available.

 Second, there are reliable trains to Bucharest and other cities.
 Daily trains go all the way to Budapest in Hungary and Chisinau in Moldova

 From Iasi’s bus station there are buses that go all over Romania.
 There are also frequent departures to Chisinau in Moldova.
 The main bus station is in front of the train station.